easycoder/storyteller/README.md

 To start on shared hosting, copy all the files then point your browser to `index.php` (or just use the domain name as this is the default file).

 On some static hosting (e.g. Neocities) there are restrictions on the file types allowed, so remove the `.php` and `.py` files.

+On your local computer or on most shared hosting, the file `scripted.html` fires up a color-coded script editor with which you can edit the supplied EasyCoder scripts.
+One of these is the script editor itself; the other is the viewer that runs the website.

 The behavior of the site is entirely controlled by the files in the `data` folder.
 The file `subjects.json` determines which subjects appear as buttons on the home page.
 Each subject comprises a set of text files and a folder of images.
 The text files are: